IPS-Eye-White

 The apostles then wended their way back, taking the same route they came by.
 Lystra to Iconium and to Antioch.
 They passed through Pisidia and came into Pamphylia.
 After preaching in Perga they traveled the short distance to Attalia.
 However, they did not return to Cyprus but sailed directly to Syrian Antioch.
 (14: 21-25)

-Note: Attalia was a maritime city of Pamphylia, which served as the port of entry from Egypt and Syria.
+Note: Attalia was a maritime city of Pamphylia that served as the port of entry from Egypt and Syria.
 This means that there had to have been quite a few sailing vessels that plied the route between Attalia and Syrian Antioch.
-To this date Antalya is Turkey's biggest international sea resort, located on the Turkish Riviera
+To this date Antalya is Turkey's biggest international sea resort, located on the Turkish Riviera.

 Second Journey